 - “Great Global Conversation” as a reading passage type has been removed.

-- Questions about graphics—tables, bar graphs, line graphs—have been simplified to avoid the former trickiness.
+- Questions about graphics—tables, bar graphs, line graphs—have been simplified for digital devices.

 - Writing questions will no longer test commonly confused words or idiomatic phrases.